 - ii.
 Only one bidder may be awarded a contract per category if so specified in the solicitation; - c.
 Lowest bid by line item provided: - i.
 The solicitation indicates that contracts will be awarded based on the lowest bid per line item; and - ii.
 Only one bidder may be awarded a contract per line item if so specified in the solicitation; - d.
 Any combination of (a), (b) and/or (c) above, or - e.
 Any other methodology described in the solicitation. - f.
-All responsive and responsible bidders may be awarded a contract, provided the contracts specifically direct that orders must be placed first with the low bidder unless the lowest cost bidder cannot provide the needed procurement item, then with the second lowest bidder unless the second lowest cost bidder cannot provide the needed procurement item, then with the third lowest bidder unless the third lowest cost bidder cannot provide the needed procurement item, then with the third lowest bidder unless the third lowest cost bidder cannot provide the needed procurement item, and so on in order from the lowest cost responsive and responsible bidder to the highest cost responsive and responsible bidder until the order is filled or the list of responsive and responsible bidders has been exhausted. - 4.
+All responsive and responsible bidders may be awarded a contract, provided the contracts specifically direct that orders must be placed first with the low bidder unless the lowest cost bidder cannot provide the needed procurement item, then with the second lowest bidder unless the second lowest cost bidder cannot provide the needed procurement item, then with the third lowest bidder unless the third lowest cost bidder cannot provide the needed procurement item, and so on in order from the lowest cost responsive and responsible bidder until the order is filled or the list of responsive and responsible bidders has been exhausted. - 4.
 Request for Proposals: The award of multiple contracts in a request for proposals shall be made in accordance with Part 7 of the Act and may be awarded based on criteria set forth in the solicitation and in accordance with point thresholds and other methodology set forth in the RFP describing how multiple award contracts will be awarded with enough specificity to avoid the appearance of favoritism affecting the decision of whether to award multiple contracts and who should receive a multiple award contract.